 Proprietary fund statements share the same focus as the government-wide statements, reporting both short-term and long-term information about financial status.
-The business-type activities analysis listed on this report discusses the Town's Enterprise Fund.
-The Town's Solid Waste Fund is classified as an enterprise fund.
+The business-type activities analysis listed on this report discusses the Town's enterprise fund.
+The Town's Solid Waste fund is classified as an Enterprise fund.

-The Enterprise Fund net position at September 30, 2023, was \$862,627, an increase of \$503 from the prior year.
+The Enterprise fund net position at September 30, 2024, was \$857,473.
+A decrease of \$5,154 from the prior year.